James Murdoch’s Lupa Systems leads $31 million investment in India’s Doubtnut – TechCrunch

 James Murdoch last month announced he was reuniting with Uday Shankar, an executive who helped him build the Murdoch family’s Star business in India, which was later sold to Disney.
 Shankar will work with Murdoch to “accelerate” Lupa’s efforts in India, Murdoch said last month.
 Lupa has backed nearly a dozen startups so far, including Indian news aggregator and social app DailyHunt.

 “Doubtnut has been built with a vision to improve learning outcomes for all students, especially those outside the major Indian cities.
-We specialize in developing content in vernacular languages and use technology to create affordable solutions for people in this large target segment,” said Tanushree Nagori, co-founder and CEO of Doubtnut, adding,
+We specialize in developing content in vernacular languages and use technology to create affordable solutions for people in this large target segment,” said Tanushree Nagori, co-founder and CEO of Doubtnut.

 “We are pleased to welcome onboard SIG and Lupa; SIG brings in strong experience of investing in ed-tech companies globally and Lupa Systems brings unparalleled experience of building world-class businesses and harnessing high-impact technologies,” she added.